 Accelerating Housing and Education Development on Public and Tax-exempt Land

-Led by Enterprise in conjunction with elected officials, public agencies, educators, nonprofits and developers, the Home and Hope project facilitates the development of affordable housing and early childhood education centers on underutilized, tax-exempt sites owned by public agencies and nonprofits in King County, Washington.
+Led by Enterprise in conjunction with elected officials, public agencies, educators, nonprofits and developers, the Home and Hope project facilitates the development of affordable housing and early childhood education centers on underutilized, tax-exempt sites owned by public agencies and nonprofits in Washington state.

-As Seattle grows, space for affordable housing and early childhood education centers is becoming scarce.
+As our region grows, space for affordable housing and early childhood education centers is becoming scarce.
 Public and tax-exempt lands can increase the supply of developable space and provide a useful avenue for overcoming issues in the development process.

 - Produce an inventory of potentially developable public and tax-exempt properties.